 Field Ogden is a lifelong New Orleanian.
 He graduated from Isidore Newman High School and Harvard College.
 After Graduating from Louisiana State University School of Medicine in New Orleans, he remained in New Orleans for residency.
 He has been in private practice as an orthopedic surgeon after completing a fellowship in Charlotte.
 He shares a lifelong affinity for the visual arts with his wife and four children.

-Considered one of the foremost experts on 18th- and 19th-century European and American antiques and fine art, Bill Rau has worked in the family-owned gallery full-time since he was 21 years old, and part-time since the age of 14.
-After graduating from the University of Colorado in 1982 with a degree in Business, he returned to his hometown and began a highly successful career as one of the most respected antique experts and gallery owners today.
-Bill’s extensive knowledge and reputation as a leader has not only brought him success in the antiques business, but accolades from his peers.
-An avid collector as well an authority in his field, Bill has helped to place several items in museums around the world, including the New Orleans Museum of Art, the San Antonio Museum of Art and the Instituto Ricardo Brennand in Receife, Brazil.
-He has written numerous articles published in a wide variety of antique journals and is currently publishing a book on 19th century European painting.
-He has also lectured around the world at museums and events and was the youngest senior member ever accepted to the American Society of Appraisers.
+Considered one of the foremost experts on 18th- and 19th-century European and American antiques and fine art, Bill Rau has worked in the family-owned gallery since the age of 14.
+After graduating from the University of Colorado in 1982 with a degree in Business, he returned to his hometown and began a highly successful career as a respected antique expert and gallery owner.
+An avid collector as well an authority in his field, Bill has helped to place items in museums around the world, including the New Orleans Museum of Art, the San Antonio Museum of Art and the Instituto Ricardo Brennand in Receife, Brazil.
+His book 19th Century European Paintings is a highly regarded resource for collectors and scholars alike.

 Today, Bill serves as President of the Royal Street Guild, and is a member of the Wedgwood Society of New York and Boston, the American Cut Glass Association, the National Association of Watch and Clock Collectors, the Music Box Society International, the Better Business Bureau, the New Orleans Chamber of Commerce, and the Young Presidents’ Organization.